2024–25 Hofstra Pride women's basketball team

-The 2024–25 Hofstra Pride women's basketball team represents Hofstra University during the 2024–25 NCAA Division I women's basketball season.
-The Pride, led by sixth-year head coach Danielle Santos Atkinson, play their home games at the Mack Sports Complex in Hempstead, New York, as members of the Coastal Athletic Association.
+The 2024–25 Hofstra Pride women's basketball team represented Hofstra University during the 2024–25 NCAA Division I women's basketball season.
+The Pride, led by sixth-year head coach Danielle Santos Atkinson, played their home games at the Mack Sports Complex in Hempstead, New York, as members of the Coastal Athletic Association.

 Previous season

 The Pride finished the 2023–24 season 11–21, 3–15 in CAA play, to finish in a three-way tie for 12th place.
 They defeated Hampton, and upset William & Mary, before falling to North Carolina A&T in the quarterfinals of the CAA tournament.